- Studying medicine

 Australian Capital Territory

 Anita is an HR professional with extensive experience in operational and management roles in the private and NFP sectors.
-Anita knows what does and doesn’t appeal to recruiters and selection panels and is the point of contact for the AMA (NSW) Careers Advisory Service, working closely with doctors to help them achieve their career goals.
-Anita can assist members with planning and preparing for the next steps in their career and improve communication skills so that doctors can approach critical interviews with confidence.
+Anita knows what does and doesn’t appeal to recruiters and selection panels and is the point of contact for the AMA (NSW) Careers Service, working closely with doctors to help them achieve their career goals.
+Anita can assist NSW members with planning and preparing for the next steps in their career and improve communication skills so that doctors can approach critical interviews with confidence.

 IMPORTANT: Please note that when accessing these services, 3-5 working days’ notice is required, prior to application due dates and interview dates to allow sufficient time to complete the service and provide you with the best opportunity for that competitive edge.

 For more information visit the doctors in training page for more information on the intern and early postgraduate years

 Study Medicine identifies and compares each of the Australian university medical degrees - direct entry and degrees leading to undergraduate or postgraduate medicine.

 For any questions about AMA Career Advice, please email email@example.com

 This material is generic in nature and is made available on the understanding that the AMA is not engaged in rendering professional advice.
 Before relying on the material provided, users should carefully evaluate its accuracy, currency, completeness and relevance for their purposes, and should obtain professional advice relevant to their particular circumstances where necessary.Whilst every effort has been made to ensure the accuracy of the information on this Resource Hub, the AMA or its employees cannot be held responsible for any loss or damage arising to any person as a result of using this site.